Actions

 First, I added special attributes of “Science” and “Nature” in red and green badges at the beginning to indicate high impact and that I am more likely to revisit these papers.

-Nov 7, 2025 - C++, CUDA GPU, how to optimize learning?
+Nov 7, 2025 - C++ and CUDA GPU, learning optimization strategy

 (KEEP THINKING) I need to review how C++ provides complete control over memory management.
 I need to know every possible way to initialize variables, allocate memory, and free memory.
 This way, I can read a wide range of C++ codebases and understand how people optimize memory usage.
 The best way to learn is simply to keep talking to the AI and ask why certain techniques or design patterns were introduced.
 The way to learn is by asking questions about what problems a technique, function, or design pattern solves.

-Nov 7, 2025 - GitHub CLI Copilot, when (why) do I use it?
-(THINKING NOW)
+Nov 7, 2025 - GitHub CLI Copilot, use cases and timing (THINKING NOW)

 Open question for further thinking.